EX0Sk1tz/Remnant-2-item-spawner-UI/README.md

 - Scripts I uploaded [here](https://github.com/EX0Sk1tz/Remnant-2-item-spawner-scripts).
 (They are already included in the latest release)
 - UE4SS installed
 - Mods enabled in UE4SS
+- (Optional) [Summonable Traits](#3-optional-install-summonable-traits) mod, only needed if you want to spawn or add Trait / Core Trait / Archetype Trait items

 ---